jina-ai/serve/docs/get-started/create-app.md

 ╰───────────────────────────────────────────────────╯
 ```

+3. Update the Client code:

-Now change the Client's code to use the deployed endpoint shown above:
+   Now, modify the Client code to use the deployed endpoint shown above.

 ```{code-block} python
 ---